fredix/ovh-api/README.md

 get_service return the service name (aka your VPS) associate to your ip failover, ie :

-serviceName :  {fi {vpsxxxx.ovh.net}}
+serviceName :  {fr {vpsxxxx.ovh.net}}

-fi is the country code of your ip, vpsxxx.ovh.net the service name (hostname) of your vps.
+fr is the country code of your ip, vpsxxx.ovh.net the service name (hostname) of your vps.

 move_ip -h
 Usage of move_ip: